Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 We understand that answering the questionnaire can be time-consuming but it is a necessary step in ensuring that your application meets Gusto’s data security requirements.
 In rare cases, Gusto may not approve an application for production access for a reason other than security concerns, such as for a use case Gusto prohibits on their platform (e.g. mature content, etc.).
 If you have questions on how to respond to a specific question, please don’t hesitate to reach out to our Developer Success team

-### Step 3: Gusto Security Review
+### Step 3: Assist Gusto Security Review

 **[1-2 weeks]**

 After you submit the questionnaire, Gusto will conduct a security review via a third party called VISO Trust.
 The VISO Trust process typically takes one week.
-In most cases, nothing further will be needed from you; however, in certain cases VISO Trust may reach out for additional information or clarification.
+In most cases, nothing further will be needed from you; however, VISO Trust may reach out for additional information or clarification.
+Please respond to these requests timely, as any delays could impact when production access will be made available to you.

 Once you have been approved, the Gusto team will enable production access and issue credentials within their Developer Portal.
 Gusto will then apply the appropriate data scopes that were requested as part of the security questionnaire to your configuration, thereby adhering to the security principle of least privilege.
 Finch will be notified by Gusto to take those credentials and activate the API integration for your account.
 Finch will notify you once your integration has been successfully activated.